 Shivam Mavi, the young fast bowler is a testament to the fact that India has come a long way in producing not only quality medium-pace and spin bowlers but also extreme pace bowlers who can constantly clock 140+ clicks and have the required skill set to perform at the biggest stage.

-He was very talented from a young age winning local tournaments despite not having much support from his family initially.
-He was eventually selected to play for the Delhi Under-14 team.
-In spite of performing admiringly well for the U14 side, he was rejected for the Under-16 squad which left him devastated.
+Mavi had started pretty early in his career as he was selected to play for the Delhi Under-14 team.
+Despite performing admiringly well for the U14 side, he was rejected for the Under-16 squad which left him devastated.

 However, Mavi took this rejection on his chin and switched bases to Greater Noida and started playing for the Delhi Wanderers Cricket Academy.
 There he got the company of senior players like Anureet Singh and Parvinder Awana, which helped his development.